Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 Personal Wealth Partners, LLC

-Many of the advisors at Personal Wealth Partners are licensed to sell insurance products and are registered representatives of a broker-dealer, meaning they may earn commissions from certain transactions.
+Many of the advisors at Personal Wealth Partners are licensed to sell insurance products, meaning they may earn commissions from certain transactions.
 Despite this, the firm is a fiduciary and must act in clients’ best interests no matter what.

 Personal Wealth Partners Background

 Personal Wealth Partners was founded in 2014 by Daniel Edward Steichen.
 Steichen continues to serve as the principal of the firm today.
-Nine other advisors work at the firm, and among them are six certified financial planners (CFPs).
+Of the firm's other advisors, several are certified financial planners (CFP).

 The firm charges fees for investment management services based on a percentage of your AUM.
-The exact percentage will vary between 0.45% and 1.50%, and it will depend on the value of your assets on the last day of the previous billing period.
+The exact percentage will vary and it will depend on the value of your assets on the last day of the previous billing period.

 Personal Wealth Partners Investment Philosophy